LibertyDSNP/spec/pages/Graph/Overview.md

 ## Assumptions
 - All graph messages will be of type `GraphChange`.
-- All `GraphChange` messages will be added to batch files for an announcement on block chain
+- All `GraphChange` messages will be added to a batch file for an publication on blockchain

 ##Terminology